Mariga94/alx-react/0x08-react_redux_reducer_selector/README.md

 # 0x08.
 React Redux reducer+selector
-## At the end of the project you should be able to explain
+## :dart: At the end of the project you should be able to explain
 - The purpose of a reducer and the role it plays within your application
 - Why a reducer should stay as pure as possible
 - Why mutations should not happend within a reducer